 All subfields in the Presence Bitmap subfield of the Multi-Link Control field set to 0.

-All subfields of the STA Control field except for the Link ID, the NSTR Indication Bitmap Present, and the NSTR Bitmap Size subfields, set to 0
+(#259)All subfields of the STA Control field set to 0, except for the Link ID, the NSTR Indication Bitmap Present, and the NSTR Bitmap Size subfields that are set as indicated below:

 The Link ID subfield shall be set to the identifier of the setup link for which the NSTR status is reported in the Per-STA Profile subelement.

-The NSTR Indication Bitmap Present subfield shall be set to 1.
+(#259)The NSTR Indication Bitmap Present subfield shall be set to 1 if at least one NSTR link pair is present for the non-AP MLD; otherwise, the NSTR Indication Bitmap Present subfield shall be set to 0 if no NSTR link pair is present for the non-AP MLD.

 The NSTR Bitmap Size subfield shall be set to indicate the size of the NSTR Indication Bitmap subfield.

-The NSTR Indication Bitmap subfield shall be included and shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD.
+(#259)When the NSTR Indication Bitmap subfield is included, it shall be set to indicate STR or NSTR for each pair of links formed between the link corresponding to the link ID and other setup links for the non-AP MLD.

 Option#2